webscraperio/web-scraper-documentation/docs/Parsers/Remove whitespaces.md

 # Remove whitespaces parser
-Parser allows to remove whitespaces and new lines.
+The parser allows you to remove whitespaces and new lines.
 It is useful for cleaning up fields scraped by [Text selector][text-selector].

 ## Configure options
  * Remove whitespaces - replaces all spaces and tabs with a single space.
 Removes whitespaces from the beginning and end